nopg/pan-deduper/readme.md

 ## Notes
 Death to 'shared'!!
 Use your own 'parent' device group instead.

+- Currently tested on Panorama 10.1+ only, no plans on supporting anything below 10.1.
 - If for some reason you want objects created in two 'parents', just put as many 'new parents' as you need in the list at settings.py
 - Minimum duplicates can be set to 1, we match on DUPLICATES, not objects.